Latest posts by Hayley (see all)

 There were still many situations I didn’t feel I could cope with and, like I’ve heard from many quiet people, I didn’t have the self-confidence I needed to cope with everyday life.
 But I’d learned I could be wrong about my abilities; I could deliver the presentation I was so convinced I would fail at and I’d passed my course with flying colours, after all.
 I had hope.

 Turning to the internet, and after much googling, I stumbled across neuro-linguistic programming (NLP).
 With a local coach, I began to address certain patterns of thought and behaviour that were holding me back.
-Looking at situations in a whole new way, I learnt positive techniques to manage my anxieties.
+Looking at situations in a whole new way, I learnt positive techniques to manage anxiety.
 I read books and articles to learn more about how our minds work.
 I continued pushing myself outside of my comfort zone.
 I’d come so far and I knew I had a long way to go.

 Looking back, I think it’s possible that the fact that I was a quiet, introverted child and that this was not seen as ‘normal’ contributed to me developing social anxiety.
 Because I didn’t want people to see that there was something wrong with me and judge me, I feared being put on the spot or even speaking to people.
 I always felt under pressure to participate.
 To be more like the outgoing kids.
 People would think I was stuck-up and boring.
 I thought I was boring too; “who would want to speak with me anyway?”
 I wanted to be the life and soul of the party, but it just wasn’t me and like many others, I struggled with self-acceptance.

 I took an NLP Practitioner course which involved practising our coaching skills with the other trainees.
 This helped me to build on what I had already learned about myself.
-I started questioning my thoughts; I changed the way I spoke about myself and problems; and I took control of the way I behaved.
+I continued questioning my thoughts; I changed the way I spoke about myself and problems; and I took control of the way I behaved.

 In the same year, I read Susan Cain’s book ‘Quiet: the power of introverts in a world that can’t stop talking’ and I was fascinated by the neuroscience behind our personality types.
 For years, I was convinced that I had a neurological condition.
 I always felt the distance between my brain and mouth was so much further than for other people.
 Sentences would get distorted and words would be lost on their journey from brain to mouth.
 I couldn’t think on my feet.
 When I was asked a question in class, I’d freeze.
 No words would come to me.
 I struggled with making small talk.
 I felt I had to rehearse and perfect conversations in my head before I could approach someone.